SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0.0 -> 64.0)``

-    Introduces a random X/Y offset too each grid position, introducing some natural noise to the grid.
+    Introduces a random X/Y offset to each grid position, introducing some natural noise to the grid.

     With values higher than 0, the grid positions will no longer be uniform.